Drama and Theatre Studies

 In Year 9, the girls learn about dramatic genres such as forum theatre, farce, musical theatre, and physical theatre.
 They use political theatre to look at issues such as the suffragettes and homelessness.
 They also try their hand at script-writing.

 At GCSE, pupils follow the Eduqas Drama course, which contains a significant practical element.
 The girls put on their own devised pieces as well as performances from text, which are chosen by the girls in consultation with the department.
-Recent choices have included Di and Viv and Rose, The Wasp and Shakers.
-Trips to live performances are a regular part of the course, and girls normally see eight or more plays during the two years, in addition to seeing performances through the NT Archive and Digital Theatre.
+Recent choices have included The Wasp, Be My Baby, and My Aching Heart.
+Trips to live performances are a regular part of the course, and girls normally see ten or more plays during the two years, in addition to seeing performances through the NT Archives and Digital Theatre.
 There are also regular workshops with professional practitioners.

 Beyond the classroom